jmcarpenter2/swifter/docs/documentation.md

 * 0 or 'index': apply function to each column.
 * 1 or 'columns': apply function to each row.

-`broadcast` : bool, optional.
-Only relevant for aggregation functions:

-False or None : returns a Series whose length is the length of the index or the number of columns (based on the axis parameter)
-True : results will be broadcast to the original shape of the frame, the original index and columns will be retained.
-Deprecated since version 0.23.0: This argument will be removed in a future version, replaced by result_type='broadcast'.

 `raw` : bool, default False
 False : passes each row or column as a Series to the function.
 True : the passed function will receive ndarray objects instead.
 If you are just applying a NumPy reduction function this will achieve much better performance.

-`reduce` : bool or None, default None.
-Try to apply reduction procedures.
-If the DataFrame is empty, apply will use reduce to determine whether the result should be a Series or a DataFrame.
-If reduce=None (the default), apply's return value will be guessed by calling func on an empty Series (note: while guessing, exceptions raised by func will be ignored).
-If reduce=True a Series will always be returned, and if reduce=False a DataFrame will always be returned.

-Deprecated since pandas version 0.23.0: This argument will be removed in a future version, replaced by result_type='reduce'.

 `result_type` : {'expand', 'reduce', 'broadcast', None}, default None.
 These only act when axis=1 (columns):